Nicola Simbari: Life and career

 Though born in San Lucido, Calabria, Nicola Simbari was raised in Rome, where his father was an architect for the Vatican.
 He studied at the Accademia di Belle Arti di Roma and in the 1940s he began devoting himself to painting in a studio at Via del Babuino in central Rome.
 Simbari's early exposure to the architectural world had a lasting impression on his art, as he incorporated geometric forms and architectural structures into almost all of his paintings.
 He began to develop a distinct style stemming from impressions of life, nature, and the Mediterranean, impressions which abstractly reflect themselves in the purely vivid and passionate colors of his work.
 Simbari's originality and commercial appeal brought his art to exhibitions in London and New York by the 1950s, solidifying his international reputation.

-Nicola Simbari is considered by many to be Italy's most important modern artist.
-Using stunning [opinion] colors and favoring brilliant tones, he paints with a palette knife and achieves great depth with this technique.
-Simbari's paintings are full of light and energy.

 Simbari was born in Calabria, Italy and this beautiful area greatly impacted his Mediterranean paintings: the blues of the ocean and sky, and the bright hues of the flowers.
 His family moved to Rome when he was young and his father worked there as a Vatican architect.
 Rome's art masterpieces so impressed Simbari that, by age 13, he decided to study art and enrolled at the Accademia delle Belle Arti.
 He opened his first studio in Rome at 22 years of age.
 Simbari's early works featured scenes from his childhood - gypsies, cafes, fishing villages, and the Italian countryside.